filedrive-team/go-ds-cluster/README.md

 ## Architecture

 - data node has two basic components
-  - datastore offering key-value strorage
+  - datastore offering key-value storage
   - cluster instance maintains cluster related logic
 - any node in the cluster can be used has ipfs datastore, sharding data to data-nodes in the cluster
 - a key-value table of all data in the datastore has been maintained by every node